TheRealLaksh/Portfolio-Website/readme.md

 ---

-# 📂 Project Sections (Detailed)
+# 📂 Detailed Project Sections

-Below are the main sections included inside the website, explained clearly and aesthetically.

----

 ## 🧑‍💼 About Me

-A clean introduction of who I am — an AI/ML + Web Developer with experience in multiple internships, MERN stack knowledge, and hackathon achievements.
-The section includes:
+A structured and visually engaging overview of your identity as a developer.
+Includes:

-- Animated intro text
+- Animated introduction text
-- Profile hover animation
+- Polished profile section with hover effects
-- A structured bio timeline
+- Clean bio timeline
-- Social icons with hover effects
+- Modern social icons
+- Highlighted achievements and experience

 <br>

 ---

-## 💼 Projects
+## 💼 Projects Showcase

-Each project is displayed as an **interactive card** with hover lift, glow, and animated reveal.
+Each project appears as a **glowing animated card**, lifting slightly on hover with smooth shadows and subtle neon transitions.

 <div align="center">